bauerjj/bauerjj.github.io/_pages/intresting-articles.md

  - [Water and Power:  the California heist](http://www.imdb.com/title/tt6290202/)  Water == $$$
  - [Merchants of Doubt](http://www.imdb.com/title/tt3675568/) - Public health research
  - [Betting on Zero](https://www.netflix.com/title/80108609) - How Herbalife is a scam
+ - [Bleed Out](https://www.bitchute.com/video/mRysdkFxDjHh/) - Hospital neglict and malpractice account for 3rd highest death rate in US.
+One of the most difficult documentaries to watch

 ## Diet